Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the economic field, many women have become successful business leaders, making their mark in the domestic and foreign markets.

-Delegates visited booths introducing startup products of women in Nam Dinh province.
+Delegates visited booths introducing start-up products of women in Nam Dinh province.

 Vietnamese women also make great contributions in the fields of health and education, two fields that play an important role in building and developing society.
 In health care, many female doctors, nurses and scientists have made significant contributions to developing health care methods, protecting the lives of millions of people.
-In particular, in the context of the COVID-19 pandemic, the image of resilient and brave female doctors and nurses has become a symbol of compassion and responsibility to the community.
+Especially in the context of the COVID-19 pandemic, the image of resilient and brave female doctors and nurses has become a symbol of compassion and responsibility to the community.

 In the field of education, women are also pioneers in training and developing future generations.
 Many female teachers and lecturers not only impart knowledge but also inspire and help students develop both intellectually and morally.
 According to the Ministry of Education and Training, women make up the majority of the teaching force in Vietnam and their contribution to improving the quality of national education is undeniable.